 - Provide a current liability insurance document that lists Daytona State College as an additional insured

-- Provide a copy of your childcare rates
+- Provide a copy of current childcare rates

 - Sign a Memorandum of Understanding each program year

 Each month, providers must submit a monthly invoice for approved program participants.
-Please use the form below to complete invoices for the Summer 2021 semester (service period: 5/17/2021-8/6/2021).
 Invoices are due the 5th of each month.